It’s a sensory over load on arrival into Rarotonga, and you know you’ve landed somewhere special.

 Being on the beach is everything you can imagine it would be on a tropical Island.
 It’s exactly like the photos in the brochures.
 Crooked palms lining the beach, meandering around the coastline.
 Crystal clear and turquoise water inside a reef ringed lagoon.
 Waves breaking out on the reef leaving the lagoon as waveless as a pool.
 Out on the other side of the reef is the deep, dark blue pacific ocean, while here on the warm clean sand it’s quiet and calm.

-Occasionally you hear a thud of a coconut that has fallen from a tree.
+Occasionally I hear a thud of a coconut that has fallen from a tree.
 They're quite loud and land with force.
 I instantly want to pick it up and shake it to see how much water is inside.
 I find a friendly local who is more than happy to open it for me.
 He hands it back to me with a smile, full of pride.

 As soon as the sun is high enough, the lagoon turns the most vivid light blue.
 Completely transparent, with coral easily seen from the shore.
 Just so beautiful and inviting.
 This is the best time of day to capture the vivid colours with a few photos.